The Painted Kitchen

 Black and white elements added

-to play off the dining room chairs I have had for years
+the dining room chairs I have had for years

 The bench from the dining room ended up here